 The Pyle Car Alarm Security System leaves many of its similarly-priced counterparts behind with a nice selection of features in spite of the low cost, however the lack of a remote start feature prevents it from outperforming our top pick.

-- CAR ALARM: Alert yourself and scare off would-be car burglars with the 120dB two-tone siren and built-in relay for parking lights, two auxiliary outputs plus many programmable features.
-Choose passive...
+- CAR ALARM: Alert yourself and scare off would be car burglars with the 120dB two tone siren and...

 InstallGear Car Alarm Security